#Indopacific

 What will the Czech Republic’s EU Presidency Mean for China?

-This article was originally published at 9DashLine and republished here with permission.
 In July, the Czech Republic takes over the reins of the EU presidency from France.
-Ukraine will most likely dominate the agenda…
+Ukraine will most likely dominate the agenda and China, as such, is not planned to be one of the…